apiture/openapi-down-convert/README.md

     - $ref: uri
 ```

-This also applies to the schema in parameters or in `requestBody` objects
+This also applies to the schema used in parameters or in `requestBody` objects
 and in responses.

 Other (non-JSON Schema) OpenAPI 3.1 `$ref` objects can have `description` and `summary`. `$ref`